L. Randall Wray

 Larry Randall Wray (born June 19, 1953) is a professor of Economics at Bard College and Senior Scholar at the Levy Economics Institute.
 Previously, he was a professor at the University of Missouri–Kansas City in Kansas City, Missouri, USA, whose faculty he joined in August 1999, and a professor at the University of Denver, where he served from 1987 to 1999.
 He has served as a visiting professor at the University of Rome, Italy, the University of Paris, France, and the UNAM, in Mexico City.
 From 1994 to 1995 he was a Fulbright Scholar at the University of Bologna.
-From 2015 he is a Visiting professor at the University of Bergamo.
+From 2015 he is a visiting professor at the University of Bergamo, located in Italy.
+He was a visiting professor at Masaryk University in the Czech Republic.